annescharf/Workflow-Product-Retriever/README.md

 **Target Product Filename** (`product_file`): the target Product name.
 Please ensure the filename is accurate.
-You can omit the extension, unless multiple artifact files share the same basename.
+You can omit the extension, unless multiple artifact files in the target App share the same basename.
 Currently supported target Product file-types: ‘.rds’, ‘.csv’, and ‘.txt’.
 Default: `NULL`.

 ### Most common errors